-Yesterday I deleted my news bookmarks and RSS feed.
+Yesterday I deleted my news bookmarks.
 I’m done with the news.

 It contains no actionable intel

 When was the last time the news helped you add or remove an item in your TODO list?
 Or gave you ideas for further research?
 For me almost never.
 I get more useful information from anonymous message boards which have a surprisingly high signal-to-noise ratio: because nobody knows who you are, appeals to your expertise are useless.
 So you have to prove your point with links to high-quality primary sources 1, or make your point so logical and well-structured it serves as its own proof, like a mathematical proof.

 They’re trying to make you angry or afraid